Zernach/gauntlet-ai-figna-frontend/@docs/QUICK_START_GUIDE.md

 ## 📱 Using the App

 ### 1. Login
-- Click "Continue with Google (Demo)"
+- Click the sign in button
-- You'll be signed in automatically with a demo account
+- You'll be signed in with your configured authentication provider
 - Each session gets a unique ID and random color
-- Note: Real Google OAuth integration coming soon!

 ### 2. Canvas Tools